damminhtien/awesome-entity-resolution-datasets/README.md

 - **Task**: typically EM (pairwise)
 - **Domain**: consumer items and media
 - **Ground truth**: labeled pairs
-- **Why it’s useful**: fast experimentation across multiple domains; good for ablation studies
+- **Why it's useful**: fast experimentation across multiple domains; good for ablation studies

 > **Note**: Names like “Books” and “Movies” can appear in multiple repositories/testbeds.
 > Always cite the repository/release and checksum the files in your experiments for reproducibility.